HOW TO WATER YOUR SUMMER GARDEN13 tips to help you water your summer garden properly

 - Apply a 2- to 3-inch layer of organic mulch, such as bark, pine needles, or shredded leaves.
 This will help hold moisture in the soil.

-- If water puddles, apply a small amount to soften the surface.
+- If water puddles on top of the soil, apply a small amount to soften the surface.
 Come back a few minutes later and add more to make sure it soaks in thoroughly.

 - Brown leaf edges and/or yellow leaves can signal over-watering.
 Make sure you're checking before adding more.